Annual IT Security Training for Employees: FAQs

 - Graduate assistants

-All other employees, including student wage and affiliates, are required to take cybersecurity training as assigned by their management.
+All other employees, including affiliates, are required to take cybersecurity training as assigned by their management.

 Both courses can be found in the PageUp Learning Management System (LMS):